kddubey/pretrain-on-test/README.md

 > :warning:   Results from running `./experiment.sh` will not be completely identical to `./analysis/accuracies_from_paper/` b/c torch seeds will be different.
-That's b/c I ran datasets individually in Google Colab notebook sessions.
-I did that to avoid spending money, and to run experiments in parallel on 5 smurf'd gmail accounts :-]
+That's b/c I ran datasets individually in Google Colab notebook sessions :-]

 By default, results are saved to `./accuracies`.